o-alquimista/nav-panel/README.md

 ### CSS
 This plugin does not apply any decorative CSS.
 Styling these elements is up to you.
 You'll probably want to manage `z-index`, set `position: fixed` on the panel and give it a `background-color`, among other things.

-- Feel free to hide the panel and its toggle button on specific viewport breakpoints, if that's what you need.
+- Feel free to hide the panel and its toggle button with `display: none` on specific viewport breakpoints, if that's what you need.
 The script will ignore events when they're hidden.
 - You can change from which edge of the screen the panel will appear to come from by using positioning properties such as `right: 0` and `bottom: 0`.
 - You can make the panel contents scrollable with `overflow-y: auto`.